salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     location: SourceLocation;
     // Any properties set in the template, will include html attributes, public properties attributes?: ElementAttributeReference[];
-    // Event handlers attached declaratively in the template with a 'on' prefix, eg: 'onclick' eventHandlers?: EventHandlerReference[];
+    // Event listeners attached declaratively in the template with a 'on' prefix, eg: 'onclick' eventListeners?: DeclarativeEventListener[];
     children?: Node[];
 }